Property Investment UK Best Opportunities for Investors

 Many new landlords focus only on the mortgage, but there are several other expenses to keep in mind.
 Let us see some key points that are considered to be

-• Cover the mortgage: Your rental income should at least cover monthly buy to let mortgage payments.
+• Cover the mortgage: Your rental income should at least cover monthly mortgage payments.

 • Maintenance costs: Set aside money for repairs, upkeep, and replacements.